S528763/MR_International_football/README.md

 ### Big Data Questions

-1. For each team, how many wins as a home team?
+1. For each team, how many wins as a home team? - Abhijeet Agrawal

-2. For each tournament, how many matches were played?
+2. For each tournament, how many matches were played? - Sandeep Mulakala

-3. For each year, how many matches were played?
+3. For each year, how many matches were played? - Aditya Srimat Tirumala Pallerlamudi
-4. For each team, how many matches were played?
+4. For each team, how many matches were played? - Prathibha Kamani

 ### Big Data Solutions